 Cell phones, cam-phones and any other electronic communications device must be kept out of sight and turned-off by students during the hours of the student instructional day, except when used with the teacher's prior permission for purposes of calendaring, calculating and noting assignments or otherwise in accordance with prior written administrative authorization.
-Devices in the nature of e-readers, i-Pads and Nooks may be used by students with the teacher's prior permission during student attendance hours for the purposes of reading textbook, content-related text and independent readings that are related to their curriculum of instruction.
-Electronic devices may be used for instructional purposes at teacher discretion, with supervision and during regular attendance hours.
+Chromebooks may be used for instructional purposes at teacher discretion, with supervision and during regular attendance hours.